RFCA chairman David Rhodes reviews the first six months of 2021/22 and highlights some of the RFCA’s key successes.

 The RFCA provided bespoke support to organisations needing advice or guidance on how they could participate and progress to Gold and Silver Awards under the Defence Employer Recognition Scheme.

 Engineering company NG Bailey was among eight employers from the region that won the highest possible award possible for their support for the military – a Defence Employer Recognition Scheme Gold Award.
-The firm’s head of human resources, Julie Verity, is pictured and representatives from the firm will be among those attending a special event in honour of their win later this autumn.
+The firm’s head of human resources, Julie Verity, is pictured and representatives from the firm will be among those attending a special event in honour of their award later this autumn.
 A further 16 organisations won Silver Awards.

 We nurtured our relationships with employers on behalf of the military